Skip to content

 Autologous plasma therapy ACP

-This is a new therapeutic procedure that can be used for tendon insertion irritation, muscle injuries and moderate osteoarthritis in the large joints .
+This is a new therapeutic procedure that can be used to treat tendon insertional irritation, muscle injuries, and moderate osteoarthritis in the large joints.

-Plasma is obtained by taking a blood sample, which contains an approx. 3-fold concentration of platelets.
-Outside the body, the platelets are activated and release a number of growth factors.
+Plasma is obtained through a blood draw, which contains a platelet concentration approximately three times higher than that found in whole blood.
+Outside the body, the leaflets are activated and release a number of growth factors.
 These growth factors are intended to promote the proliferation of various cells (e.g. stem cells, cartilage cells, etc.), increase the formation of new blood vessels and, in particular, have an anti-inflammatory effect.

-I use ACP technology in my practice because it is a closed system and no contamination from outside can occur.
-This is a significant advantage compared to other systems, as the safety of my patients is the most important thing for me.
+I use ACP technology in my practice because it is a closed system and prevents any external contamination.
+This is a significant advantage compared to other systems, as the safety of my patients is most important to me.

 Osteoarthritis of the knee joint (gonarthrosis)

 Osteoarthritis is defined as a degenerative change in a joint.
-This leads to wear and tear of the joint cartilage until it is partially or completely depleted.
-As a result, the bone becomes deformed (deforming osteoarthritis) and misalignments of the leg axis worsen (bow leg, knock-kneed leg).
+This leads to wear and tear of the joint cartilage until it is partially or completely worn away.
+As a result, the bone becomes deformed (deforming osteoarthritis) and misalignments of the leg axis worsen (bowlegs, knock-knees).

 As with osteoarthritis of the hip joint, the joint pain is typically load-dependent, as is the initial pain in the morning, which can improve again after a little movement, depending on the extent of the osteoarthritis.
 The formation of effusion, which usually occurs in the evening or after excessive strain, is also characteristic of osteoarthritis of the knee.
 With advanced disease, many patients already complain of pain at rest , which torments them when lying down and especially at night.